Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Introduction

 Finally, our results are interpreted in the context of QNM spectral instability~\cite{Jaramillo:2020tuu,Cardoso:2024mrw}.
 In contrast to previous studies~\cite{Sarkar:2023rhp,Destounis:2023nmb} that examined the spectral instability of the SdS QNM spectrum directly, the objective of this work is to follow the perspective of Ref.~\cite{Cardoso:2024mrw}, interpreting the emergence of new families of QNMs as a manifestation of spectral instability triggered by the introduction of additional physical length scales into the system.

 This work is organized as follows.
-Section~\ref{sec:SdS} reviews the Schwarzschild–de Sitter (SdS) spacetime and the propagation of a massless scalar field on this background, treated as a probe field.
+Section~\ref{sec:SdS} reviews the SdS spacetime and the propagation of a massless scalar field on this background, treated as a probe field.
 Section~\ref{sec:Hyp} introduces the hyperboloidal framework for the spacetime and formulates the QNM eigenvalue problem.
 Section~\ref{sec:limits} is devoted to a detailed discussion of the spacetime limits.
-The numerical methods are presented in Section~\ref{sec:NumMeth}, with particular emphasis on analytical mesh refinement.
+The numerical methods are presented in Sec.~\ref{sec:NumMeth}, with particular emphasis on analytical mesh refinement.
 Section~\ref{sec:Results} presents the results, including convergence tests used to benchmark the new numerical techniques, and an analysis of the QNM spectrum in the context of spectral instability.
-We conclude in Section~\ref{sec:Conclusion}.
+We conclude in Sec.~\ref{sec:Conclusion}.
 Throughout this work, we use geometrized units with $G = c = 1$.